btielen/dcc-wasm/README.md

 ![licence](https://img.shields.io/npm/l/dcc-wasm)

 This is a WebAssembly (wasm) package to parse a European Digital Covid Certificate (DCC).
-The source is written in Rust, compiled to webassembly. **Be careful!** Signatures are not being verified.
+The source is written in Rust, compiled to webassembly.
+Signatures are also being verified.

 ## Installation